lich-bot/mailman-website/content/pages/devs.rst

 Developer Resources
 ~~~~~~~~~~~~~~~~~~~

-If you're the kind of person who loves to get elbow deep in code, there
+If you're the kind of person who loves to get elbow deep in code, there are
-are lots of opportunities to dig into Mailman.
-The next version of
+lots of opportunities to dig into Mailman.
+Mailman 3 is under active
-Mailman is under active development and we would welcome your input and
+development and we would welcome your input and contributions.
-contributions.

 The primary gathering point for all development should be the `Mailman
 Wiki <http://wiki.list.org>`__ and specifically the `Development home